 6. Take note; are they unreceptive to constructive feedback?

-If you try and talk to them about something serious between you guys that’s causing genuine problems, how do they react?
+If you try and talk to them about something serious between you and them that’s causing genuine problems, how do they react?
 Even if you’re careful to word it in a polite way.
 A disclaimer that very few people enjoy having their flaws or harmful behaviour quirks pointed out (I certainly don’t), and so it is normal for someone to be upset at finding out this out.
 But ultimately, healthy and well-adjusted people will be able to learn from it, and will make a sincere effort to do better going forward.

 However, does the person receiving the feedback habitually get angry and defensive, or otherwise invalidate, minimize, or brush off your concerns?
 Do they make no effort to improve and adjust their behaviour going forward?
 If so, then call it a day, and disengage from them so you need not put up with any more of their nonsense.
 Remember, a true friend will take the time to listen to you and will recognize your concerns when you come to them about it.